 August 22, 2022 Essential Job

-University of Wisconsin-Green Bay invites applications for a
+Wisconsin-Green Bay seeks applicants for a 9-month, one

 This position includes the following responsibilities:

-- Develop and teach upper-level courses in criminal justice,
+- Teach lower- and upper-level courses (both online and in

 - Implement inclusive instructional strategies to increase